mickcrosse/PERMUTOOLS/README.md

 ### Correlation measures for multivariate data

-The following example demonstrates how to measure the correlation between two multivariate samples in PERMUTOOLS, and compares the test results to those of the equivalent parametric tests in MATLAB.
+The following example demonstrates how to measure the correlation between two multivariate samples in PERMUTOOLS, and compares the test results to those of the equivalent parametric tests in MATLAB/Octave.

 First, we generate random multivariate data for 2 multivariate samples X and Y. Each sample has 20 variables, each pair with a correlation of 0, except for the first 5 variables which have a positive correlation, and the second 5 variables which have a negative correlation.
 Each variable has 30 observations.